Crittall Windows: Association with Braintree Town

 The company had a long historical association with Braintree Town F.C.
-The club was originally formed in 1898 and accepted into the North Essex League as Manor Works FC, the company's works team.
+The club was originally formed in 1898 and accepted into the North Essex League as Manor Works F.C., the company's works team.
 The club's nickname "The Iron" also comes from this source, reflecting the company's metal window frames.
 The club's crest reflects its origins and shows the factory of the old Crittall Garage which overlooked the club's Cressing Road ground before being demolished in 2005.

-In 1921 the club changed its name to Crittall Athletic FC and soon afterwards moved to a new stadium which has been their home since.
-Around 1968 the club changed name once again, this time to Braintree & Crittall Athletic FC, but when links with Crittall ended in 1981 they became Braintree Town FC.
+In 1921 the club changed its name to Crittall Athletic F.C. and soon afterwards moved to a new stadium which has been their home since.
+Around 1968 the club changed name once again, this time to Braintree & Crittall Athletic F.C., but when links with Crittall ended in 1981 they became Braintree Town F.C..